Powerlearnproject/se-assignment-2-introduction-to-software-engineering-913820/README.md

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.

 Answer:
-he software development cycle, also known as the Software Development Life Cycle (SDLC), is a structured process that outlines the stages involved in the development of a software product.
+The software development cycle, also known as the Software Development Life Cycle (SDLC), is a structured process that outlines the stages involved in the development of a software product.
 Here are the typical phases of the SDLC:

 1. Planning
 Objective: Define the project goals, scope, and feasibility.